EthereumGuruu/EthereumGuruu/README.md

 When I first heard about Bitcoin, back in 2010, it was still very confusing to me.
 I mean, I get it: if people agree that it has value, then it has value.
 But why would I agree with these people in the idea that this thing has value.
 I already had to agree with a lot more people that dollars have value and I was already not convinced.
-Still, the idea was very appealing and I wrote articles abou it.
+Still, the idea was very appealing and I wrote articles about it.
 My take at the time was: Bitcoin itself might be just a fad but blockchain technology is here to stay.

 Ok clearly I was wrong.
 I'm not sure why though...
 I honestly still don't see the point of Bitcoin